curtisdas/API24/README.md

 **Detailed specifications are available in Italian here.**

 ## Project Status
-To be able to pass, the program must run and provide a correct output for a secret test.
-The final grade is determined based on time and memory efficiency requirements.
-Both must be met to achieve the grade.
+To be able to pass, the program must run and provide a correct output for a secret remote test.
+The final grade is determined based on the time and peak memory used during execution of the secret test.
+Both requirements must be met to achieve the grade.
 |Grade|Time|Memory|Passed|
 |--|--|--|--|
 |OPEN|45.0 s|150.0 MiB|✅